 The invasion of this big-headed ant species is important because they kill a lot of native ant species in the area, including the native ants which live on acacia trees.
 It turns out that these native ants play a big role in protecting acacia trees from destruction by elephants.
 When an elephant approaches a tree and begins to strip the bark or eat the branches, the native ant population residing on the tree will swarm up the trunk of the elephant stinging and biting, quickly driving the elephant from the trees.
 However, with the introduction of the big-headed ant species, native ant populations are dying off leaving acacia trees unprotected.
 Little is known about how big-headed ants affect the Laikipia ecosystem.
 Studying both the species and identifying the effects they are having on species diversity and conservation in Laikipia are the first steps to address the invasive species.

-In addition to his interesting research, Milligan also curates an Eco Tones Podcast focused, not on his research, but on other research being conducted by ecologists and biologists.
+In addition to his interesting research, Milligan also curates an Eco Tones Podcast (opens in new tab)focused, not on his research, but on other research being conducted by ecologists and biologists.
 Currently, there are 3 full podcast episodes.
-Similarly, Milligan also curates a blog on his own research hosted by National Geographic available here, including a new post covering the ability of dung beetles to withstand the big-headed ant invasion and encouraging all of us of our potential to become involved in biology, ecology, and conservation.
+Similarly, Milligan also curates a blog on his own research hosted by National Geographic available here (opens in new tab), including a new post covering the ability of dung beetles to withstand the big-headed ant invasion (opens in new tab)and encouraging all of us of our potential to become involved in biology, ecology, and conservation.
 Nice work Pat!